Originate/replay-android/README.md

 Most of our functionality is covered by tests - if you find something that isn't please let us know :)
 The test suite can be run by:
-<br/> `gradle assembleEmulator`
+<br/> `gradle assembleEmulator` (or `assembleGenymotion` if you're testing using Genymotion)
 <br/> `gradle assembleDebugTest`
 <br/> `gradle connectedAndroidTest`<br/>
-Please note that these tests require a connected Android device - be it emulator, Genymotion, or real phone.
+Please note that these tests require a connected Android device - be it emulator or Genymotion.

 ## Documentation for framework users

 ### Installation

 1. * With ADT:
-        1. Import ReplayIO to your workspace, in the properties window, Android tab, check "Is Library".
+        1. Import Replay.io to your workspace, in the Properties window > Android tab > check "Is Library".
-        2. In your project's properties window, Android tab, add this ReplayIO as library.
+        2. In your project's properties window, Android tab, add Replay.io as a library.
    * With Android Studio:
         1. Import the project by selecting the top-level `build.gradle` file.